arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * What's the Object-Relational impedence mismatch?
 * What's the difference between design, architecture, functionality and aesthetic?
 Discuss
 * Which principles would you apply to define the size of a cache?

+####[[↑]](#toc) <a name='open'>Open Questions:</a>
+* What did you learn this week?
+* List the last 5 books you read.
+* Why are Quora's answers better than Yahoo Answers' ones?
+* Imagine there's a perfect clone of yourself.
+Imagine that that clone is your boss.
+Would you like to work for him/her?
+* Let's have a conversation about "*Reinventing the wheel*", the "*Not Invented Here Syndrome*" and the "*Eating Your Own Food*" practice
+* What makes good code good?
+* Why do people resist change?
+* Why is writing software difficult?
+What makes maintaining software hard?

 ####[[↑]](#toc) <a name='patterns'>Questions about Patterns:</a>